turingschool/career-development-curriculum/module_two/feedback_ii.md

 ### Opening
 #### Why
-Becoming an effective feedback giver and receiver is all about cultivating self-awareness in communication to understand both what you really want to say to someone about their work processes and understanding what someone else is trying to convey to you. ....Relate to work scenarios
+Becoming an effective feedback giver and receiver is all about cultivating self-awareness in communication to understand both what you really want to say to someone about their work processes and understanding what someone else is trying to convey to you.

+Communication is paramount to creating good software.
+In an agile system, feedback is part of the process, both from users and during sprint retrospectives.
+Having the skill to give and receive feedback well will make you a strong part of any software team.

 #### Review
 Last module, we discussed the 3 types of feedback, triggers that can happen for us when we receive feedback, and the principles of delivering effective feedback, which include being **specific**, **actionable**, and **kind**.
 And the 3 types of feedback are **appreciation**, **coaching**, and **evaluation**.